Hillcrest Preparatory School (Kenya)

 - Uniform: Yes

-- School Year: September- June; holidays and mid-term breaks similar to UK calendar
+- School Year: September- June; holidays and half-term breaks similar to UK calendar

 - Fee Currency: Kenyan shillings